secureworks/dalton/README.rst

      future, a more streamlined and easier to use submission API may be exposed.
      Feel free to submit a pull request with this feature.

+#. | **Why is it that when I try to build a Snort 2.9.0 or 2.9.0.x container, it fails when
+     configuring Snort saying it can't find the 'dnet' files?**
+   | Attempting to build Snort 2.9.0 and 2.9.0.x  will fail because
+     Autoconf can't find the dnet files.
+This was apparently fixed in Snort > 2.9.1.
+If
+     you really want a Snort 2.9.0 or 2.9.0.x Agent, you will have to build one out yourself.
+The Dalton Agent code should work fine on it.
+If it turns out that there is a lot of demand for Snort 2.9.0.x Agents, adding native support for it will be reconsidered.

 #. | **Regarding the code ... why did you do that like that?
 What were you
      thinking?
 Do you even know about object-oriented programming?**
    | These are valid questions.
 Much of the code was written many years ago